European stocks hit by ripple effects from Apple

 By Liisa Tuhkanen

-LONDON, July 22 (Reuters) - European shares dropped in early trading on Wednesday, led lower by technology stocks after Apple Inc’s revenue forecast fell short of estimates, as the quarterly earnings season gathered pace in Europe and on Wall Street.
+LONDON, July 22 (Reuters) - European shares dropped in early trading on Wednesday, led lower by technology stocks after disappointing results from Apple, as the quarterly earnings season gathered pace in Europe and on Wall Street.

-However, he added that in the broader context of receding Greek fears, stock moves remained within the bounds of expected volatility.

-“The Greek resolution is now largely priced into European markets, so going forward we’re more focused on the European fundamentals ... which we think are very favourable, so we continue to hold European equity overweight on the back of that view,” he said.
+“The Greek resolution is now largely priced into European markets, so going forward we’re more focused on the European fundamentals ... which we think are very favourable, so we continue to hold European equity overweight in the back of that view.”

-French utility EDF fell more than 2 percent after the European Commission ordered France to recover 1.37 billion euros ($1.50 billion) from the company because of a tax exemption granted in 1997.
-The company said it would proceed with the repayment but may appeal the decision.

-UK network operator TalkTalk slumped 7.8 percent after warning that competition was ramping up in the broadband market.

-Danish lender Danske Bank rose 4 percent after a significant earnings beat.
+Danish lender Danske Bank rose the most, up 5.2 percent after a significant earnings beat.

 “With all the concerns that the market has had about excess capacity in the market and the likely impact on yields, we believe that these results will be well received,” Numis analysts wrote in a note.